binpash/fractal/INSTRUCTIONS.md

 # Artifact Available (10 minutes)
 Confirm core components are publicly available.

-The implementation described in the NSDI26 paper (FRACTAL) has been incorporated into DiSh, MIT-licensed open-source software.
+Fractal builds on top of DiSh, MIT-licensed open-source software.
 It is part of the PaSh project, hosted by the [Linux Foundation](https://www.linuxfoundation.org/press/press-release/linux-foundation-to-host-the-pash-project-accelerating-shell-scripting-with-automated-parallelization-for-industrial-use-cases).
 Below are some relevant links:

 - FRACTAL is permanently hosted on the GitHub [binpash](https://github.com/binpash/) organization.
 - FRACTAL's command annotations conform to the format outlined in [PaSh](https://github.com/binpash/pash), a MIT-licensed open-source software.